ibnuda/fpmortals/manuscript/complete.md

   def unfold[A, B](b: =>B)(f: B => Option[(A, B)]): EStream[A] = ...
 ~~~~~~~~

-Contrast to *recursion*, which breaks data into a base state and then
-terminates.

 Sangat berbeda dengan rekursi, yang memecah data menjadi kondisi dasar
 lalu berakhir.

-A `CorecursiveList` is a data encoding of `EphemeralStream.unfold`, offering an
-alternative to `EStream` that may perform better in some circumstances:

 `CorecursiveList` merupakan penyandian data dari `EphemerealStream.unfold`
 yang memberikan alternatif untuk `EStream` yang berpeluang untuk memberikan